Statewide Leaders Conference

 Each UW should bring a copy of its tax exempt certificate for the hotel to keep in order to avoid being charged tax.

-This year's Conference is a mixture of keynotes and plenary sessions punctuated by timely and engaging breakout sessions complete with expert panels, interactive roundtable discussions and fun & exciting "speed dating" sessions!
+This year's Conference is a mixture of keynotes and plenary sessions punctuated by timely and engaging breakout sessions complete with expert panels, interactive roundtable discussions, and more.

 Informal Networking Opportunities are also incorporated into each day.